Dynamic International Inc.

 Business View Magazine interviews Richard Layo, President of Dynamic International Inc., for our focus on Domestic Manufacturing in the Aluminum Industry.

 Over 30-plus years, Dynamic International Inc. has grown from its native Wisconsin and Michigan roots to a national sales enterprise comprising a network of distributorships and a multi-million-dollar, international, corporate entity.
-Dynamic International provides state-of-the-art Die/Mold machine solutions for a broad-base of discriminating North American companies and is dedicated to developing and maintaining long term relationships with its customers.
+Dynamic International provides state-of-the-art Die/Mold machine solutions for a broad base of discriminating North American companies and is dedicated to developing and maintaining long term relationships with its customers.
 Superior customer service and support is top of the agenda, and one of the many reasons why Dynamic is “Dynamic!”

-Richard Layo, current President and Founder of Dynamic International Inc., founded the company in 1986, selling, primarily, tool and die in the Wisconsin region.
+Richard Layo, current President and Founder of Dynamic International Inc., established the company in 1986, selling, primarily, tool and die in the Wisconsin region.
 Then, in 1995, he started importing CNC milling machines and lathes and selling them throughout North America.
 According to Layo, “When we expanded to importing, we were servicing all kinds of industries: automotive, aerospace, medical, mining, construction equipment like Caterpillar, John Deere – anyone making parts for any of these big companies are potential customers of ours.
 Anybody that’s cutting metal falls into a category – whether it’s aluminum, or steel, or an alloy – and our computer-programmed machines are designing to mill, or turn in the case of the lathes, parts for any of the manufacturing industries.
 They’re very flexible machines, not dedicated to one part, only.”

 Dynamic International imports the machinery from Japan, Korea, Taiwan, China, and a small amount from Italy, and sells in the U.S., Canada, and Mexico through distribution companies.
 Headquartered in Pewaukee, Wisconsin, the company has 38 employees and about 30 distributors across North America selling its products.
-“The machines are high-tech,” says Layo, “so to be a distributor for us, they need to have technicians that know how to install the machine; technicians that can teach the end-user customer who bought it how to operate it.
+“The machines are high tech,” says Layo, “so to be a distributor for us, they need to have technicians that know how to install the machine; technicians that can teach the end-user customer who bought it how to operate it.
 Our machines for manufacturing use a very similar computer to many of our competitors, but going through these multiple distributors is how we get our products to the end users.
 We have about $6.5 million of imported parts inventoried in our Wisconsin facility; we sell those parts to the distributor as well, and they manage the customer, completely.”

 At the recent ALUMINUM USA show in Nashville, Tennessee, Dynamic International promoted a new machine with advanced technology for manufacturing aluminum because many manufacturers in North America – automotive, consumer construction, and renovation sectors – have gone to more aluminum components to make their products lighter.
 Presented in collaboration with The Aluminum Association (of which Dynamic International is a proud member), ALUMINUM USA is a weeklong leading industry event covering the entire value chain from upstream (mining, smelting) via midstream (casting, rolling, extrusions) to downstream (finishing, fabrication).
 Every two years, ALUMINUM USA Week offers a forum where leading suppliers and industry professionals come together for face-to-face meetings, exhibition, cutting-edge conference and educational programming, and technology-based networking opportunities.